reesericci/esbuild-plugin-bookmarklet/README.md

 ## How to use

 ### Deno
-Add `import bookmarkletPlugin from "https://deno.land/x/esbuild-bookmarklet@{VERSION}/mod.js"`
+Add `import bookmarkletPlugin from "https://deno.land/x/esbuild_plugin_bookmarklet@{VERSION}/mod.js"`

 ### Node

-Add `import bookmarkletPlugin from "esbuild-bookmarklet"`
+Add `import bookmarkletPlugin from "esbuild-plugin-bookmarklet"`

 ---